 The Bresser hand controller is a little weird to get used to – it’s not as intuitive as other manufacturers’ GoTo system – but it works just fine.

-Overall a good, bargain choice for the visual user or casual astrophotographer.
+Overall a good, Explore Scientific FirstLight 102 w/EXOS-2GT is a bargain choice for the visual user or casual astrophotographer.

 8. Sky-Watcher ProED 80 w/AllView - Choice Between $1200-$1400

 The Sky-Watcher ProED 80 features a Schott extra-low-dispersion (ED) front lens element, making it a semi-apochromat.
 This means that the chromatic aberration normally present in an 80mm f/7.5 achromat is reduced to a fraction of previous levels.
 It’s still there, but only faintly on the brightest stars.